 Press WinKey+X. Click Shut down or sign out, press and hold the

 SHIFT key and click Restart.
 In Windows 10, you can also open Settings (WinKey + i), click Update and Security, click Recovery, and click the Restart Now button under Advanced Startup.

-If Windows doesn’t start, then boot the system using your Windows installation media to access the Recovery Options.
+To access Windows RE on an unbootable computer, boot the system using your Windows setup USB disk and access the Recovery Options.
 Or you may use the Recovery drive if you’ve created one already.

 In the Recovery Options, click Troubleshoot.

 Click Advanced options